A $11.6 billion problem: As COVID-19 drains budgets, U.S. cities could face bankruptcy

 The eventual settlement would reduce Detroit’s debts by $7 billion, mostly by slashing the amount of borrowed money the city would have to repay to banks and investors.

 But no creditor would walk away unscathed.
-Wages, pensions, and health care for city employees were all cut.
+Wages, pensions, and healthcare for city employees were all cut.
 The city also entered into a complex “Grand Bargain” brokered by local philanthropists with the state of Michigan and pension holders that helped settle the city’s largest debt, which was to pensioners, while keeping in the city its one major asset, the Detroit Institute of Art’s collection.

 The administrative and legal costs of the Detroit bankruptcy came in at around $100 million.